thecityny/fullpage-react-template/README.md

 Also, as part of our license, we require that any online publication of work built using this software **include a credit and link to THE CITY**.
 The template includes the suggested sentence “Made with ♥ in NYC by THE CITY” in the page footer — feel free to leave that in.

 Lastly, we want to hear from you!
-While not required, we'd love to know if you are utilizing this code for your own work.
+We'd love to know if you are using this code to publish your own projects.
 Drop us a line at [data@thecity.nyc](mailto:data@thecity.nyc).

 ## Available Scripts